Print your own sight words flash cards. Create a set of Dolch or Fry sight words flash cards, or use your own custom set of words.

 Follow the sight words teaching techniques.
 Learn research-validated and classroom-proven ways to introduce words, reinforce learning, and correct mistakes.

 Learn what phonological and phonemic awareness are, and why they are the foundations of child literacy.
 Learn how to teach phonemic awareness to your kids.

-A sequenced curriculum of over 80 simple activities that take children from beginners to high level phonemic awareness.
-Each activity includes all needed printables and an instructional video.
+A sequenced curriculum of over 80 simple activities that take children from beginners to high-level phonemic awareness.
+Each activity includes everything you need to print and an instructional video.

 Sightwords.com is a comprehensive sequence of teaching activities, techniques, and materials for one of the building blocks of early child literacy.
 This collection of resources is designed to help teachers, parents, and caregivers teach a child how to read.
 We combine the latest literacy research with decades of teaching experience to bring you the best methods of instruction to make teaching easier, more effective, and more fun.